AI compute market signals and learning

 Anthropic announced Claude Opus 4.7 on April 16, 2026 and states that it improves on Opus 4.6 across a range of benchmarks.
 On the same release page, Anthropic publishes an attributed customer report of a 13% resolution lift over Opus 4.6 on a 93-task coding benchmark.
 Anthropic's Opus product page lists Opus 4.7 pricing starting at $5 per million input tokens and $25 per million output tokens.

 ComputeTape does not present the customer-reported 93-task result as an independent benchmark.
 Buyers should validate quality, latency, token use, and cost on their own workloads.
-Last checked: May 24, 2026.
+Claude Opus 4.8 was released on May 28, 2026; use the newer 4.8 explainer for the current release context.
+Last checked: June 1, 2026.

 Market signal